OpenDirective/opendirective.github.io/_posts/2020-07-01-music-practice-tools.md

 Dev and Build is Nodejs based (what else these days) but only for server side 11ty.
 The client side is pure un-built un-bundled un-munged HTML, CSS and JavaScript (like your grandma used to make), using global scripts.
 And why not? it works just fine and I'll bundle etc if and when I need to.
 I did look at browser modules but there's a few quirks to solve (like modules are deferred which messes up code in the main html file)

-An what about deployment?
-Well, GitHub pages can be bent to work without Jeckyl they have limitations.
-GitHub now has Actions  to provide Continuous Deployment and there's Zeit (I mean Vercel).
+And what about deployment?
+Well, while GitHub pages can be bent to work without Jekyll, they have limitations.
+GitHub now has Actions to provide Continuous Deployment (CD) etc. and there's Zeit (I mean Vercel).
 But [Netlify](https://www.netlify.com/) really seem to call me with their good range of services, free pricing tier and community vibe.
 They also provide Serverless Functions for if/when we do need backend functionality.
-Netlify also have a CMS using GitHub for storage that would allow for an alternative in-browser editing / admin UI if ever required.
+Netlify have a headless CMS using GitHub for storage that would allow for an alternative in-browser editing / admin UI if that is ever required.

 ## Outro